-The sc60cons output character functions for the graphic interface emulates a subset of a standard ANSI X3.64 terminal.
+The sc27cons output character functions for the graphic interface emulates a subset of a standard ANSI X3.64 terminal.

-The sc60cons displays 24 lines of 80 ASCII characters per line (default setting), with scrolling, (x, y) cursor addressability, and some other control functions.
+The sc27cons displays 24 lines of 80 ASCII characters per line (default setting), with scrolling, (x, y) cursor addressability, and some other control functions.
 The non-blinking block cursor marks the current line and character position on the screen.
-When one of the ASCII characters between \$20 (space) and \$FF are written to the screen by calling the sc60cons (and the character is not part of an escape sequence), it is displayed at the current cursor position and the cursor moves one position to the right on the current line.
+When one of the ASCII characters between \$20 (space) and \$FF\$ are written to the screen by calling the sc27cons (and the character is not part of an escape sequence), it is displayed at the current line.
 If the cursor is already at the right edge of the screen, it moves to the first character position on the next line.
-If the cursor is already at the right edge of the screen on the bottom line, the screen is scrolls up by one line, before moving the cursor to the first character position on the next line.
+If the screen is scrolls up by one line, before moving the cursor to the first character position on the next line.